z-katas/clearview-z-kata/ADR/adr-api-standard.md

 ## Decision

-**Use REST, Graphql and gRPC**.
+**Use REST, Graphql**.

 - Graphql APIs solve problems of over-fetching and under-fetching, making it extremely convenient, especially for mobile apps.
 This will optimize performance slightly due to a smaller payload over mobile networks.
 Further, since Graphql is schema-based, it can help achieve type-safety with service APIs.
 - REST APIs are resource-oriented and have been around for decades.
 Third-party users or NGOs might feel it easy to integrate with the Spotlight platform using REST.
 REST should be standard for all public facing APIs and the APIs consumed by graphQL layer
 - gRPC APIs are well designed for internal service to service communication and generally faster compared to other standards as it used http2.0 under the hood.
-Strongly typed protobufs are helpful in identifying breaking changes between internal APIs
+However, the implementation is tricky and this should be done only after systems have scaled significantly

 ## Tradeoffs - Mitigations

 - Supporting multiple API standards will add an infrastructure overhead.
   - Mitigation - Initially, introduce Graphql on just the [backend-for-frontend(BFF)] service to support the Clearview web/mobile app.
-All the other platform services can start with supporting gRPC for internal communication and REST for external communication, and the BFF can talk to these services via gRPC.
-Long term, the platform services can support Graphql as well the existing infra can be migrated to a Graphql federation design.
+All the other platform services can start with supporting REST for internal communication and external communication, and the BFF can talk to these services via REST.
+Long term, the platform services can support Graphql as well the existing infra can be migrated to a Graphql federation design and gRPC for internal service communication.